-I want to encourage you all to be patient with yourself and ask for help as you embark on your first-year journey.
-I know from my own experience that it takes a while to find friends, figure out the best way to study or write a paper, and feel at home at UMW, and the in-between period can be scary.
-This does not mean that anything is wrong with you, and you will not remain in that place forever.
-Continue to work until you find what is right for you to grow and mature as a person.
-Know that there will always be a professor, a staff member, or a student ready to lend a hand, an ear, or a smile to help you out.
+You are encouraged to be patient with yourself and ask for help as you embark on your first-year journey.
+It can take time to settle into college life and find your place here at UMW.
+Finding friends, figuring out the ins and outs of college classes, or living away from the familiar can be stressful and scary.
+However, those are temporary, and things will settle as you continue to work towards what is right for you and what allows you to grow and mature as a person.
+Nonetheless, the UMW community is ready to lend a hand, an ear, or a smile to help you during your time here.

-I hope that as you enter UMW you will find a safe space where you can express yourself respectfully and openly, learn from your mistakes and thrive!
+I hope that as you enter UMW you will find a safe space where you learn, live, and express yourself and thrive.

-Sincerely,

-Nina Burges UMW Honor Council President
+Best wishes, Grace Holcomb UMW Honor Council President